OutSystems/docs-product/src/develop/seo/improve-SEO-with-prerendering.md

 ### Prerender.io account

 To configure your pre-render solution, you need an account with Prerender.io.
 Select a [plan](https://prerender.io/pricing/) that meets your budget and requirements.

-This article describes the important criteria that you must consider when choosing a plan.
+You may refer to [this article](prerender-io-usage-and-configuration.md) which describes the important criteria that you must consider when choosing a plan.

 ### CDN

 Prerender.io offers several options to integrate with your application.
 The best way to integrate with the OutSystems platform is by using a CDN.
 In this article, we’ll describe how to use a CloudFront CDN, but you can choose the [CDN](https://docs.prerender.io/docs/integrations-1) that works best for you.

-For more information on using CDN with OutSystems, see [Using a CDN with OutSystems](https://success.outsystems.com/documentation/11/setup_and_maintain_your_outsystems_infrastructure/setting_up_outsystems/using_a_cdn_with_outsystems/)
+For more information on using CDN with OutSystems, see [Using a CDN with OutSystems](https://success.outsystems.com/documentation/11/setup_and_maintain_your_outsystems_infrastructure/setting_up_outsystems/using_a_cdn_with_outsystems/).

 ## Integrating prerender.io with CloudFront CDN